KSouthwood/Encryption-Decryption/README.md

 letters forward _x_ amount of letters, wrapping around from z to a.

 ##### Stage 3: Decrypted!
-Read three lines of input: a target operation, a message or ciphertext, and a key to use to encrypt or decrypt the message.
+Read three lines of input: a target operation, a message or ciphertext, and a key to use for encrypting or decrypting the message.
 All non-letter characters are to be shifted as well as letters.

+##### Stage 4: I command you
+Modify the program to now work with command-line arguments instead of standard input.
+The arguments will be `-mode`, `-key` and `-data`.
+These will supply the programs mode (`enc` or `dec`), the key used to modify the message, and the string to be encrypted or decrypted.
+The program should assume some defaults in case an argument doesn't get passed, or is wrong. `enc` for the mode, `0` for the key, and `""` (empty string) for the data.